microsoft/pai/docs/manual/cluster-admin/how-to-set-up-virtual-clusters.md

 In some cases, you might want to reserve a certain node in a virtual cluster, and submit job to this node explicitly for debugging or quick testing.
 OpenPAI provides you with a way to "pin" a node to a virtual cluster.

-For example, assuming you have three worker nodes: `worker1`, `worker2`, and `worker3`, and 2 virutal clusters: `default` and `new`.
+For example, assuming you have three worker nodes: `worker1`, `worker2`, and `worker3`, and 2 virtual clusters: `default` and `new`.
 The `default` VC has 2 workers, and `new` VC only has one worker.
 The following is an example for the configuration:

 ```yaml
 # services-configuration.yaml